Africane/Flutter-Apps/README.md

-This is the default counter application in flutter.
-The idea is to make it a game.
-This is just to improve my skills as a Flutter Developer.
+This is a collection of FLutter Applications